rishirajani/LeftBrainedWrittenWord/README.md

 - the outputs were exported as several CSV files, and
 - the CSV files were uploaded to several relations in a PostgreSQL database.

-## Project Members

-- **Rishi Anil Rajani (Matrikelnummer: 3746976)**
-- **Sushma Kumari (Matrikuelnummer: 3587711)**

-**It is, however, incredibly unfortunate to inform the readers that the entire work behind the project, from ideation, to execution and documentation were completely performed by Rishi Anil Rajani (Matrikelnummer: 3746976), with little to no contribution from other team members.**

 ## Project Structure

 The project is structured into the following subdirectories: